monksoftware/web/web_timeline/README.rst

 is zoomed to fit all the current elements, the same as when you perform a search, filter or group by operation.

-You can use the mouse scroll to zoom it or out in the timeline, and make click on any free area and drag for panning the view in that direction.
+You can use the mouse scroll to zoom in or out in the timeline, and click on any free area and drag for panning the view in that direction.

 The records of your model will be shown as rectangles whose widths are the duration of the event according our definition.
 You can select them clicking on this rectangle.
 You can also use Ctrl or Shift keys for adding discrete or range selections.
-Selected records are hightlighted with a different color (but the difference will be more noticeable depending on the background color.
+Selected records are hightlighted with a different color (but the difference will be more noticeable depending on the background color).
 Once selected, you can drag and move the selected records across the timeline.

 When a record is selected, a red cross button appears on the upper left corner